powlam/coordinates/README.md

 ## Latitude and Longitude

-These classes facilitate converting between degrees (the units used in this project) and meters or kilometers in both directions.
+These classes facilitate converting between degrees and meters or kilometers in both directions.

 This is especially useful in the case of longitudes, because the ratio changes depending on the latitude.